 Double majors in Italian and a second field (such as political science, business, art history or another foreign language) allow students to explore interdisciplinary interests that help to focus and personalize their program of study.

 All majors are also highly encouraged to spend a year or a semester in Italy.
-Every summer, since 1992, the department has sponsored a program in Italy (currently based in Syracuse, Sicily with the Mediterranean Center for Arts and Sciences—MCAS) which has afforded dozens of students the opportunity to earn credits toward the major and improve their language skills while experiencing firsthand the life and culture of Italy.
+Every summer, since 1992, the department has sponsored a program in Italy (we currently have three: two summer programs based in Rome and Genoa and a spring semester program in Florence) which has afforded dozens of students the opportunity to earn credits toward the major and improve their language skills while experiencing firsthand the life and culture of Italy.

 Financial Support for Study Abroad

 The Study Abroad Scholarship Fund, the Nationality Rooms Scholarships, the Eleni Contis Scholarship, and other Italian Program scholarships support summer study abroad, and students may apply to a number of other sources for financial support.